physiodatatoolbox/docs/docs/user-guide/file-converter.md

 # Introduction #
 The PhysioData toolbox is designed to only analyze standardized PhysioData files, which are MATLAB files with the physioData extension that comply with the PhysioData file specification.

-To facilitate the batch conversion of raw physiological data to the PhysioData format, the toolbox includes a separate _File Converter_ application.
+To facilitate the batch conversion of raw physiological data to the PhysioData format, the toolbox includes a **File Converter** app.

 ## Launching the File Converter ##
-The File Converter can be launched by selecting it from the welcome screen, or by clicking the menu in the top left corner of the Session Manager, then selecting the File Converter.
+The File Converter can be launched by running **PhysioDataToolbox.exe**, then clicking the File Converter button on the welcome screen, or by clicking the menu in the top left corner of the Session Manager, then selecting the File Converter.

+See the [installation page](..\installation.html) for more information.

 ## Supported File Types ##
 The current version of the File Converter supports the following raw file formats: